apache/incubator-kie-benchmarks/optaplanner-benchmarks/README.md

 ## Performance profiling with JMH

-You can run the profiling on jmh by adding -prof flag with the path to the profiler
+You can run the profiling on jmh by adding -prof flag with the path to the profiler.

 For Example to create a flame graph with the async profiler, download async profiler lib and unzip it: